Download my Excel Dashboard

 Overall profitability and revenue assumptions

-This profit growth comes with good cash conversion improving owners earnings.
+The profit growth comes with good cash conversion improving owners earnings.

 Let’s look at the valuation.
 Hellofresh enterprise value is around 2.3 billion euros.
 With that you get revenues of 7700M and negative EBIT of -73m (LTM Q3 2024).
 Hellofresh is trading at 0.32 x sales, with a somewhat rational assumption of future EBIT margin of around 6%.
 The valuation looks appealing in sense that we are supposedly at the bottom as far as financial perfomance of HFG.